ptolmachev/NeuralOscillators/README.md

-This repository is a collection of working examples of neural oscillators.
+**This repository is a collection of working examples of neural oscillators.**

 - Bursters
 - Half-Centre oscillator (HCO)
+- Various oscillations based on slow synaptic transmission (with synaptic delays)
 - Simple oscillatory recurrent neural network with no intrinsic properties

 Additionally, there are some examples of common oscillatory-related properties such as: